-Business writers are writers for newspapers, magazines, or journal publications that mainly concern themselves with reports on finance, the stock market, financing, and the economy in general.
+Business writers mainly concern themselves with reports on finance, the stock market, financing, and the economy in general.
 They write reports about economic trends and often have corresponding expertise to offer a spectator's financial advice based on their market observations.
 Their research can involve individual businesses as well, digging into corporations or emerging industries and delivering relevant information to their readers.

-There is more than meets the eye when it comes to being a business writer.
-For example, did you know that they make an average of $25.67 an hour?
-That's $53,391 a year!
+There is more than meets the eye when it comes to being a Business Writer.
+For example, did you know that they make an average of $37.32 an hour?
+That's $77,617 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 4,700 job opportunities across the U.S.

-If you're interested in becoming a business writer, one of the first things to consider is how much education you need.
-We've determined that 56.8% of business writers have a bachelor's degree.
-In terms of higher education levels, we found that 29.2% of business writers have master's degrees.
-Even though most business writers have a college degree, it's impossible to become one with only a high school degree or GED.
+If you're interested in becoming a Business Writer, one of the first things to consider is how much education you need.
+We've determined that 73.5% of Business Writers have a bachelor's degree.
+In terms of higher education levels, we found that 16.3% of Business Writers have master's degrees.
+Even though most Business Writers have a college degree, it's impossible to become one with only a high school degree or GED.

-Choosing the right major is always an important step when researching how to become a business writer.
-When we researched the most common majors for a business writer, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on business writer resumes include doctoral degree degrees or associate degree degrees.
+Choosing the right major is always an important step when researching how to become a Business Writer.
+When we researched the most common majors for a Business Writer, we found that they most commonly earn Bachelor's Degree degrees or Master's Degree degrees.
+Other degrees that we often see on Business Writer resumes include Associate Degree degrees or Doctoral Degree degrees.

 You may find that experience in other jobs will help you become a Business Writer.
 In fact, many Business Writer jobs require experience in a role such as Reporter.
 Meanwhile, many Business Writers also have previous career experience in roles such as Technical Writer or Editor.